itsluap/luap-server/resources/[qb]/[crime]/[drugs]/indigo-methruns/readme.md

 ```

-* Add the following line to indigo-core > server > player.lua any where around 87-140 area under metadata
+* Add the following line to qb-core > server > player.lua any where around 87-140 area under metadata
 ```lua
     PlayerData.metadata['methruns'] = PlayerData.metadata['methruns'] or 0
 ```